ALEXIS CARREL, A MAN AHEAD OF HIS TIME

 by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Alexis Carrel, (1873-1944) was a French-born Catholic surgeon who lived most of his life in the United States.
+Alexis Carrel, (1873-1944) was a French-born medical doctor and surgeon who lived most of his life in the United States.

-He wrote Man The Unknown, a book I highly recommend.
+He wrote Man The Unknown, a book we highly recommend.
 He also wrote an excellent little book called Prayer.

 Dr. Carrel was also famous because he kept an embryonic chicken heart alive for about 32 years, much longer than a chicken usually lives.
 He did this by daily cleansing of the fluid media it was in, and by replenishing nutrients.